peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 dataless.
 Worth knowing because §2 already warns that git writes on this mount are unreliable — this is the same mount pathology reaching plain reads.

+🚩 **MEASURED 2026-09-09: 688 files inside `.git` are evicted, and that is the whole explanation for "git writes are unreliable".** Counted by attempting a 1-byte read of every file under `.git` and collecting the failures.
+Two things follow, and the second one is the useful one:

+- **Zero working-tree source files were evicted.** Reading, grepping and editing the code is unaffected.
+It is only *history* operations that break — `git rev-list`, `git merge-base`, `git log <range>` and anything else that walks the object graph, all with **Bus error** rather than a message that names a file.
+- 🪤 **An evicted ref file reports as a CORRUPT ref, and it is not one.**
+  `warning: ignoring broken ref refs/heads/<name>` is what git says about a 41-byte ref file it cannot read. `feat/b9-optin-reprint` and `feat/method-colours` were listed in §7 as "two broken git refs, both unresolved" on that basis.
+They were fine — hydrating the two files brought both branches straight back, pointing at commits that were already in the current branch's history.
+  📌 **On this mount, read `ignoring broken ref` as *evicted*, not *lost*.
+Hydrate before concluding anything about it.**

+📌 **The hydration trick is the same one that works on a document: get the file staged/copied through macOS rather than read through the shell.** And the permanent fix is still the one §1 names — move the repo out of the iCloud-synced Desktop folder.
+Every symptom in this subsection stops at that point; none of them stop before it.

 ##### ⛔ Decisions Anthony has to make before this is buildable

 1. **Is "account manager" `Account.OwnerId`?** If not, name the field — it does not exist